jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     def factory(
     ...

-  then add a call to it for the age calculation
+  then use it for the age calculation

   .. code-block:: python